itsmehecker/zfind-python/Readme.md

 (if you have time stamps enabled this should ignore those)

-for windows: - there is a file that stores it similar to zsh and bash but only for powershell there is no option afaik
+for windows: - there is a file that stores it similar to zsh and bash but only for powershell there is no option afaik for cmd but if we're being real the terminal app of windows is basically setting the powershell app as default soo DAMN YOU CMD AND YOU'RE NON-JOURNALING SYSTEM

-you'd open these files find snippets and give options
+you'd open these files search the command you wish to copy with snippets of it and choose an option

 the selected option would be copied to clipboard